-LSC is adopting only relatively minor changes to the regulation, but LSC believes that these changes will improve the utility of the regulation for LSC, its grantees and other interested persons.
-First, LSC is updating the nomenclature used throughout the regulation to refer to "person with a disability" or "persons with disabilities" instead of "handicapped person(s)."
+LSC is proposing only relatively minor changes to the regulation, but LSC believes that these changes will improve the utility of the regulation for LSC, its grantees and other interested persons.
+First, LSC is proposing to update the nomenclature used throughout the regulation to refer to "person with a disability" or "persons with disabilities" instead of "handicapped person(s)."
 This change is not intended to create any substantive change in meaning, but rather is intended to reflect a more current terminology.
-Second, LSC is adding a reference to compliance with the Americans with Disabilities Act to the regulation.
+Second, LSC is proposing to add a reference to compliance with the Americans with Disabilities Act to the regulation.
 This change is discussed in greater detail in the section-by-section analysis section under the discussion of proposed section 1624.1.
-Third, LSC is adding language to the enforcement provision setting forth LSC policy regarding investigation of complaints of violation of this regulation.
+Third, LSC is proposing to add language to the enforcement provision setting forth LSC policy regarding investigation of complaints of violation of this regulation.
 This change is discussed in greater detail in the section-by-section analysis section under the discussion of proposed section 1624.8.
 LSC is also proposing to make a number of technical and grammatical corrections to the regulation.

-In addition, LSC proposed to eliminate the current section 1624.7 of the regulation on self-evaluation.
+In addition, LSC is proposing to eliminate the current section 1624.7 of the regulation on self-evaluation.
 This section required legal services programs to evaluate by January 1, 1980, their facilities, practices and policies to determine the extent to which they complied with the requirements of this Part.
 This section does not contain a continuing requirement for self-evaluation and, as such, is now obsolete.
+LSC is thus proposing to eliminate it.
+Under section 1624.5, grantees are required to certify facility accessibility prior to entering into leases or purchases of office space (or, if the facility will not be accessible, provide a detailed statement as to why the facility is not accessible and describe steps that the grantee will take to make sure its services are accessible).
+This requirement ensures that facilities are, to the maximum extent feasible, accessible to persons with disabilities and ensures that grantees are taking accessibility issues into consideration in providing services.